-WARNING: If the front passenger airbag is not turning on or off as expected, do not seat a passenger in the front passenger seat.
-Contact Tesla Service.
+WARNING: If the passenger front airbag does not appear to be functioning (for example, if the airbag is on, even if you have turned it off, or vice versa), do not seat a passenger in the front seat.
+Contact Tesla immediately.